WBRZ-TV: History

 In July 1987, the station started broadcasting 24 hours a day, except on Sundays.
 In September 1988, the station became the first in Louisiana to close-caption its newscasts.
 In 1991, Manship's son Richard took over the station as its new president, and would later be named "Broadcaster of the Year" by the Louisiana Association of Broadcasters.
 WBRZ became the first station in Baton Rouge to begin broadcasting in high definition on channel 13 on April 22, 2002.
 Since then, it has simulcast repeats of its newscasts on channel 2.2, and until September 2017, it took over operations of a cable-only NOAA weather channel with radar on channel 2.3 (this channel is now exclusively simulcast on sister station KBTR 41.3).

-In late summer 2007, the Manships acquired a low-powered, independent television station, KBTR (WBTR), from Veritas Broadcasting Company.
+In late summer 2007, the Manships acquired a low-power independent station, KBTR (WBTR), from Veritas Broadcasting Company.
 In late 2012, WBRZ and WBTR took the This TV affiliation from a subchannel of WVLA.
-WBTR airs This TV on a secondary basis, and WBRZ airs This TV programming on a secondary basis during early morning weekend hours.
+WBTR aired This TV on a secondary basis until the network folded in 2024.

-WBRZ launched its own Web site, WBRZ.com, in 1996.
+WBRZ launched its own website, WBRZ.com, in 1996.
 In 2003, WBRZ and The Advocate shared a website, 2theadvocate.com, but during the week of September 14, 2009, WBRZ and the Advocate returned to having separate websites as the Manship family put The Advocate up for sale.

-The station is a funding partner in The Cinderella Project of Baton Rouge, a charity that provides free prom dresses to public high school students who cannot otherwise afford them.
+The station is a funding partner in The Cinderella Project of Baton Rouge, a charity providing free prom dresses to public high school students who cannot afford them.
 The charity held its third annual prom dress giveaway in 2010.

 Programming

-WBRZ carries the entire ABC schedule.
-However, it airs GMA3: What You Need To Know (previously The Chew and All My Children) at 11:00 a.m. on a one-day behind basis (three-day behind for Friday's edition) due to the station's noon newscast.
-Syndicated programming (as of September 2022) includes Live with Kelly and Ryan, Dr. Phil, Jeopardy!, Wheel of Fortune, and Sherri.
+Preemptions and deferrals

 In 1993, WBRZ joined approximately 50 ABC affiliates in not airing the pilot episode of NYPD Blue due to local protests; the station decided on a week-by-week basis, at first, to air or not air episodes but eventually settled with airing episodes (including a rerun of the pilot).

 In November 2004, WBRZ, along with many other ABC affiliates in the country, opted not to air the movie Saving Private Ryan when the network broadcast it uncut on Veterans Day.
 During Hurricane Katrina, the station worked with New Orleans ABC affiliate WGNO (channel 26) to provide coverage of the storm and its aftermath.

+WBRZ has aired GMA: The Third Hour (previously The Chew and All My Children) at 11 a.m. on a one-day behind basis (three days behind for Friday's edition) due to the station's longtime noon newscast.